Grete von Urbanitzky: National Socialism

 On 16 January 1936 the security services received an anonymous notification of rumours concerning the allegedly Jewish provenance of von Urbanitzky's mother (who had died only in 1931).
 This development came in the context of newly enacted laws effectively requiring all citizens to research their genealogical provenance sufficiently to be able to demonstrate that none of their four grandparents had been Jewish, or alternatively to demonstrate the extent to which they descended from Jewish or Roma grandparents.
 The extent of Jewishness that the rumours imputed to von Urbanitzky's grandmother was not, in 1936, sufficient to require "indexation", but as a high-profile novelist her racial background was nevertheless of above average interest to the authorities.
 Sources indicate that race-based rumours about her mother's provenance will possibly or probably have contributed to the decision that Grete von Urbanitzky and Mia Passini took to emigrate.
 During 1936 they relocated together to Paris.

 Meanwhile, back in Germany her 1932 "Durch Himmel und Hölle" ("Through Heaven and Hell") was included on an updated version of the government's "List of damaging and undesirable literature" in 1937 on account of its allegedly pornographic content.
-In January 1939 von Urbanitzky was expelled from the National Chamber of Authors ("Reichsschrifttumskammer"), membership of which was normally needed in order to pursue a career as a published author in Hitler's Germany.
+In January 1939 von Urbanitzky was expelled from the Reich Chamber of Literature, membership of which was normally needed in order to pursue a career as a published author in Hitler's Germany.
 It was nevertheless only in 1941 that her work was subject to a blanket ban in Germany, by means of inclusion on a newly extended government "List of damaging and undesirable literature".
 The immediate trigger for the ban was almost certainly her 1941 novel "Miliza", in which the German authorities had detected "pacifist tendencies" when it had been published (in Switzerland).
 By this time her Vienna-based publisher, Zsolnay Verlag, had advised her, in 1940, that he no longer wished to publish her books in what had been, since 1938, part of Germany.